Have any questions?

-The exhibition in Haslach shows the diversity of this Japanese "Garden of Eden" with impressive examples of the gallery Kei in Kyoto, which is headed by Ms. Kei Kawasaki.
-It will be presented in a special place, which fits perfectly with the archaic, almost meditative pieces - in the church tower of Haslach.
+The exhibition in Haslach showed the diversity of this Japanese "Garden of Eden" with impressive examples from the gallery Kei in Kyoto, which is headed by Ms. Kei Kawasaki.
+It was presented in a special place, which fits the archaic, almost meditative pieces perfectly - in the church tower of Haslach.
 This impressive 14th-century building, formerly a fortified tower, has 8-level small spaces, each dedicated to a material that invites exploration.

 Venue: Church Tower Haslach, Kirchenplatz 1, A-4170 Haslach

 Duration of the exhibition: July 18 - August 11, 2019